rr-15618-s25/QT-SIMD/proposal.md

 <p style="text-align: center;">Figure 1: left: an example of quadtree architecture; right: an example of quadtree built on the US map for geospatial database querying.</p>

-The hierarchical structure of quadtree allows query search to efficiently eliminate large irrelevant regions early, but its conventional implementations do not fully exploit the data-level and task-level parallelism in modern hardware, such as SIMD and multithreading, so accelerating the quadtree query processing is an important and interesting topic to explore.
+The hierarchical structure of quadtree allows query search to efficiently eliminate large irrelevant regions early, but its conventional implementations do not fully exploit the data-level and task-level parallelism in modern hardware, such as SIMD and multithreading[3], so accelerating the quadtree query processing is an important and interesting topic to explore.

 In this project, we are going to focus on optimizing the range querying in the Point-Range quadtree (PR quadtree).
 The PR quadtree is a versatile spatial data structure capable of representing both point and region-based spatial data, making it well-suited for diverse applications.
 Range querying is a critical operation on PR quadtrees, retrieving all spatial objects intersecting a given region, which serve as a basis for various spatial querying.
 To the best of our knowledge, this is the first work for SIMD Quadtree query processing and optimization.